RussellLoveCoding/personal-notes/README.md

 Jellyfin

 - Media server for audio, video, books, comics, and photos with a sleek interface and robust transcoding capabilities.
 Almost all modern platforms have clients, including Roku, Android TV, iOS, and Kodi.

-生产力

-- revealjs:Framework for easily creating beautiful presentations using HTML.

-- Habitica:Habit tracker app which treats your goals like a Role Playing Game.
-Previously called HabitRPG.
-- Firefly III:Firefly III is a modern financial manager.
-It helps you to keep track of your money and make budget forecasts.
-It supports credit cards, has an advanced rule engine and can import data from many banks.

 书签：